parallella/parallella-examples/README.md

 To submit a project for inclusion:

-1. Fork this repository
+1. Fork this repository to your personal github account using the 'fork' button above
+2. Clone your 'parallella-examples' fork to a local computer using 'git clone'
-2. Create a new sub-directory
+2. Create a new sub-directory at the root of the repo
 3. Add your project files with the appropriate license clearly stated
 4. Add a README.md file (see the .skeleton directory for a template)
+5. Use git add-->git commit-->git push to add changes to your fork of 'parallella-examples'
-5. Submit a pull request
+6. Submit a pull request by clicking the 'pull request' button on YOUR github 'parallella-examples' repo.

 ### Note